2005 anti-Japanese demonstrations: Textbook controversy

-A significant contributing factor to the demonstrations was Japanese state approval of the "Atarashii Rekishi Kyōkasho" (新しい歴史教科書 - the New History Textbook) written by the Japanese Society for History Textbook Reform.
+A significant contributing factor to the demonstrations was Japanese state approval of the "Atarashii Rekishi Kyōkasho" (新しい歴史教科書, the New History Textbook) written by the Japanese Society for History Textbook Reform.

 According to critics, the textbook covers up Japanese war crimes committed during the First Sino-Japanese War, in Japan's annexation of Korea in 1910, the Second Sino-Japanese War, and in World War II.

 Japan's official policy is that publishers have the right to freedom of speech.
 The central government does have the right to stop textbooks from being published (see Japanese history textbook controversies), provided that they do not contain factual errors or personal opinions.
 The particular concern of the 2005 demonstrations was the textbook of the Japanese Society for History Textbook Reform.
 Since its official authorization in 2001, this textbook has hampered relations between Japan and its East Asian neighbors, primarily Korea and China.
 In early 2005, news of the Japanese government's re-authorization of the "Atarashii Rekishi Kyokasho" led to multinational public protest demonstrations.
 The textbook has been publicly denounced by the Japan Teachers Union.
 According to a CNN article in April 2004, it is being used by only 18 of the nation's 11,102 junior high schools.
 According to a recent Asahi Shimbun article from September 2005, in the four years since its initial adoption, the textbook is only being used in 0.04% of Japan's junior high schools, which is far from the 10% penetration that the Japanese Society for History Textbook Reform had aimed for.

 The United Nations Human Rights Commission, the United States House of Representatives, the European Parliament and the Dutch and Canadian Parliaments have issued reports and passed resolutions calling on Japan to take clear, full and open responsibility for the war crimes of the Japanese military against women who were forced into prostitution during World War II.

-Nanking Massacre
+Nanjing Massacre

-Widespread atrocities were committed by the Imperial Japanese Army in and around Nanking (now Nanjing), China, after the capital's fall to Japanese troops on 13 December 1937.
+Widespread atrocities were committed by the Imperial Japanese Army in and around now Nanjing, China, after the capital's fall to Japanese troops on 13 December 1937.
 This event and associated atrocities breeds considerable anger in many Chinese today.
-The Japanese textbook in question only briefly mentions the atrocities committed and refers to Nanking Massacre as follows:
+The Japanese textbook in question only briefly mentions the atrocities committed and refers to Nanjing Massacre as follows: